Updated Feb 2023

 I will not qualify for German citizenship before the end of the Transition Period.
 Can I apply later?

 Yes.
 However, you will no longer have the right to keep your UK citizenship so will probably have to relinquish it in order to take German.
+As stated above, this stipulation may change with the onset of new legislation in the Bundestag around dual citizenship.

 It seems that there are different requirements for citizenship in different EU countries.
 How can that be?